 Healthy hair growth needs complex nutrients, along with an adequate oxygen supply.

 Unfortunately, limited clinical knowledge exists about which specific nutrients we should monitor.

-There has been limited research providing evidence regarding the ingredients that are required to maintain or promote hair growth.
+There has been limited research providing evidence regarding the ingredients which are required to maintain or promote hair growth.

 The best we can do is to maintain a balanced diet along with an appropriate hair care program.